Kronabyss/hex2radstudio/README.md

 ## Usage

+This was mainly built for editing a Perfect World Launcher/Patcher that was built by Alexdnepro

 1. Open `color-picker.html` in your web browser.
 2. Use the color pickers, RGB, or HSL sliders to adjust BarColor and BarColorStop.
 3. The rectangle at the top will update to show a vertical gradient between your chosen colors.